-Step 1: Imputing Person-Level Covariates for Adults
+Step 1: Imputing Person-Level Education and Employment Status Covariates for Adults

-The variables included in the imputation of covariates defined for all adult family members are listed in Appendix A. The 2019 NHIS collects age, sex, race and ethnicity information of all persons in a family, as well as education and employment status (works for pay at a job or business, usually works 35 hours or more per week in total) for all adults in a family.
+The variables included in the imputation of education and employment status for all adult family members are listed in Appendix A. The 2019 NHIS collects age, sex, race and ethnicity information of all persons in a family, as well as education and employment status (works for pay at a job or business, usually works 35 hours or more per week in total) for all adults in a family.
 Since the information for multiple members of a family was used to impute family income, missing values in education and employment status for adult persons were imputed.
-Design information (strata, PSU) were included in the imputation.
-Family-level covariates (such as family size, house/apartment owned or rented), geographic information (such as region, MSA status, urban/rural) and US census information (such as percentage of families with annual income less than \$15,000 in the block group, median family income within a block group) were also included in the imputation of covariates based on all family members.
+Design information (strata\ER, PSU\ER) was included in the imputation.
+Family-level covariates (such as family size, house/apartment owned or rented), geographic information (such as region, MSA status, urban/rural) and US census information (such as percentage of families with annual income less than \$15,000 in the block group, median family income within a block group) were also included in the imputation of education and employment status covariates based on all adult family members.